libhal-google/libhal.github.io/mkdocs/user_guide/terms.md

 - Enabling/disabling continuous sampling from an accelerometer where sampling continuously would make reading samples faster but would consume more power and disabling continuous sampling would do the opposite.

-## Types of Libraries

-=== "target"

-    Target libraries contain the driver implementations for specific targets.
-    Every application that uses libhal will need one of these libraries in order to work on any hardware.
-Without such libraries, the device could run an application, but couldn't interact with the world.

-=== "utility"

-    Utility libraries are purely software libraries that help to either make performing some work on a device easier for the developer or help to organize and bring structure to an application.

-=== "device"

-    Device libraries are libraries containing drivers for specific hardware devices or module, such as a sensor, display or a motor controller.
-They are, generally, target agnostic and should be usable on any system that can support its interface, memory, and performance requirements.

-=== "application"

-    An application library is a full application that can be used as part of another application library or project.